nicolegoebel/Getting-and-Cleaning-Data/CodeBook.md

 The first feature is for "activities" which include WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
 This variable is in FACTOR form.

-The remaining features that were extracted from the raw data sets are listed  below (this list can also be found in the file "extra_vars.txt").
-The column number is listed to the left of each feature.
-Each feature is a vector of number types.
-Features containing the word "mean" are a average of the signal while "meanFreq" indicates an average of the frequency components to obtain a mean frequency.
-Features containing "std" are a standard deviation of the mean for that feature.
-Features that begin with the letter "t" indicate that the features were derived in time.
-Letters "X", "Y", "Z" indicate the direction of the three-axial raw signal.
-Features come from the accellerometer (denoted by "Acc") and gyroscope (denoted by "Gyro"), or body (denoted by "Body" or "BodyBody") and gravity (dnoted by "Gravity") acceleration signals.
-Jerk (denoted by "Jerk") singals were obtained from body linear acceleration and angular velocity.
-"Mag" denotes the magnitude of three-dimensional signals calcuated using the Euclidean norm.
-All features are numbers that are normalized and range from -1 to 1.These features are listed below:
+The remaining features that were extracted from the raw data sets are listed  below (this list can also be found in the file "extra_vars.txt"), and are named according to the following conventions:
+* The column number is listed to the left of each feature.
+* Each feature is a vector of NUMBER types.
+* Features containing the word "mean" are a average of the signal while "meanFreq" indicates an average of the frequency components to obtain a mean frequency.
+* Features containing "std" are a standard deviation of the mean for that feature.
+* Features that begin with the letter "t" indicate that the features were derived in time.
+* Letters "X", "Y", "Z" indicate the direction of the three-axial raw signal.
+* Features come from the accellerometer (denoted by "Acc") and gyroscope (denoted by "Gyro"), or body (denoted by "Body" or "BodyBody") and gravity (dnoted by "Gravity") acceleration signals.
+* Jerk (denoted by "Jerk") signals were obtained from body linear acceleration and angular velocity.
+* "Mag" denotes the magnitude of three-dimensional signals (i.e., "X", "Y", "Z") calcuated using the Euclidean norm.
+* All features are numbers that are normalized and range from -1 to 1.

+These features are listed below:

 *"2" "tBodyAccmeanX"
 *"3" "tBodyAccmeanY"